javiverdu/Keensy/docs/README.md

 ![costar_installed](https://user-images.githubusercontent.com/77059171/218314420-5eac41b4-2aec-48bc-a5f2-4c3c1dc00ead.png)

-You can put the rest of the costar pieces later
+You can put the rest of the costar pieces later.
+If you don't know how to install the stabilizers [this video may help you](https://www.youtube.com/watch?v=I31wrZvmdkI)

 ## Mounting the case